javascript-tutorial/en.javascript.info/2-ui/1-document/04-searching-elements-dom/article.md

 The [elem.matches(css)](http://dom.spec.whatwg.org/#dom-element-matches) does not look for anything, it merely checks if `elem` matches the given CSS-selector.
 It returns `true` or `false`.

-The method comes in handy when we are iterating over elements (like in array or something) and trying to filter those that interest us.
+The method comes in handy when we are iterating over elements (like in an array or something) and trying to filter out those that interest us.

 For instance: